 Despite Neutral Milk Hotel’s prolonged hiatus, the Elephant 6 community it helped spawn is still alive and kicking a decade and a half later.
 Elf Power, a fellow Elephant 6 band, opened the show Thursday night, playing a fuzzed-out set of songs both old and new from their 12-album catalog aided by a 12-string guitar.
 Elf Power seems to be Elephant 6’s prolific antithesis of Neutral Milk Hotel, churning out albums every 2 or 3 years, and nailing it every so often (namely on 2002’s Nothing’s Going to Happen).
 However, the highlight of the opening act came when Elf Power played more recent song called, “A Slow Change” off last year’s Sunlight on the Moon LP.
 The lowlight was seeing the majority of the audience file in for the last 10 minutes of Elf Power’s set, beer in hand.

-Mangum walked out on stage alone.
+Neutral Milk Hotel’s portion of the night began with Mangum walked out on to the stage alone.
 The set up was simple, with plenty of room to accommodate Neutral Milk Hotel’s “the more multi-instrumentalists the merrier” approach to making music.
 The only piece of décor was a plastic nativity lamb that glowed as the stage’s centerpiece.
 The crowd sat, anxiously glued in their seats as if any movement or loose cough would throw the whole thing off.
 The first few chords of “Two-Headed Boy” broke the tension, but the audience remained seated and nobody sang along.
 It was a warm-up, an icebreaker after all these years.
 Had the whole band come storming on stage all at once it would’ve been an overwhelming circus parade.
 “The Fool” proved to be the perfect slow marching instrumental transition from Mangum’s solo to the full band playing a frantic and fast paced version of “Holland, 1945”.

 In concert, Neutral Milk Hotel are anything but rusty.
 They played all three parts of “The King of Carrot Flowers” like a well-oiled machine.
 By the time Mangum was yelling, “Up and over we go,” the band was already hurtling at full speed.
 They seemed to be tripping over their instruments to play the song even faster than the fusillade of lyrics could leave Mangum’s lips.
 But somehow throughout the swelling chorus of horns, pounding drums, wailing vocals, and distorted noise, the cohesive bunch always manages to achieve a controlled chaos rather than a sonic mush.